Stand Clear of the Closing Doors

-Stand Clear of the Closing Doors is a 2013 drama film directed by Sam Fleischner.
+Stand Clear of the Closing Doors is a 2013 American drama film directed by Sam Fleischner.
 The story is about an autistic child named Ricky who, after a particularly difficult day at school, escapes into the New York City Subway.
 It was shown in the main competition section of the 2013 Deauville American Film Festival, where it won Prix du Jury (Jury Special Prize) of the festival.

+In the movie, the autistic character Ricky was played by an autistic actor, providing a level of autism representation unusual for the period.